HDDyer/Regex/README.md

 # Regex

-A small regex engine written in Rust.
+A regular expression engine written in Rust.
 Implements Brzozwski derivatives in order to match a parsed regex pattern.

 ## Features